When you invite trouble, it's usually quick to accept.

-"He was tryin' t' rough up a friend.
-I was protectin' her."
+"He was trying to rough up a friend.
+I was protecting her."

 "You're referring to Amy McCullum?
 Did you see Mr. Kincaid physically assault her?"

-"He was pinnin' her against th' wall, and she was hollerin' at him to stop.
+"He was pinning her against the wall, and she was hollering at him to stop.
 I'd call that assault, yes sir."